The Dalton Emerging Researcher Award is for inorganic research chemists within two years of completion of their PhD.

 - A statement (up to 100 words) describing how your nominee has contributed more broadly to the scientific community.
 A list of possible examples is outlined in the ‘selection criteria’ tab.

 - The name and contact details of one referee.
-Please inform your referee of the nomination; the system will contact them as soon as their details are submitted.
-The referee can be the nominee's post-doc or PhD supervisor, line manager, project manager or mentor
+The referee might be the nominee's post-doc or PhD supervisor, line manager, project manager or mentor:

 Make a nominationSelection Criteria and Judging Panel